 My Process

-The best cartoons are more than just funny art.
-It's the written idea that makes you laugh first - and then the artwork seals it.
+The best cartoons are more than funny art.
+It's usually the written idea that makes you laugh first - with the artwork adding a big boost.
 So, I like to start with ideas.
 If you already have ideas for cartoons or illustrations, I can create publishing quality artwork to bring them to life.

 If you need help (or are feeling stuck) with concepts or ideas, I can either spray some verbal WD-40 in appropriate areas, or dive in head-first with humor writing.

 My agent helps to procure some of my work, but if you found me here, feel free to contact me directly.
-I am fairly selective, and choose projects for which I feel I can do excellent work.
-My schedule is typically busy, so appropriate lead time can be helpful.
-Regardless, I'm happy to discuss your ideas and needs now.
+My schedule is typically busy, so I am fairly selective, choosing projects for which I feel I can do excellent work.
+If you have ideas burning to come to life, I'm happy to discuss them with you.

 ---------------